flyntwp/flynt-docs/content/documentation/components/client-side-scripts.md

 The Webpack file loader will automatically find all files installed via [npm](https://www.npmjs.org) or [Yarn](https://yarnpkg.com/).
 For example:

-In the terminal, use Yarn to add [slick-carousel](https://www.npmjs.com/package/slick-carousel):
+In the terminal, navigate to the flynt theme directory and use Yarn to add [slick-carousel](https://www.npmjs.com/package/slick-carousel):

 ```
 yarn add slick-carousel